mascot-vis/mascot-vis.github.io/content/tutorials/example/index.md

 ### Specify Visual Encodings

 Now we can map data fields to visual channels.
-First let's map "Percentage" to the width of the rectangles.
+First, let's map "Percentage" to the width of the rectangles.
 We need to reassign variable `rect` as one of the newly created marks and pass it as an example to the encode method:

     rect = bars.firstChild;
     scn.encode(rect, {field: "Percentage", channel:"width"});